A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 10%

-The example shows that margin alone is not enough.
-The profitability of a Bitcoin ATM is mainly determined by monthly turnover, fixed costs and the quality of the location.
+This example shows that the margin alone is not enough.
+The profitability of

 Simple formula: